kswnia/CHAT_WITH_DOCS_LANG_CHAIN/README.md

 <h1>Goals for now</h1>

 <h3>train this small model on all text possible data (from pdf to text files) </h3>
+when it works :
+<h3>take the voice libraries and link them to this model</h3>

 <h5>we can take it like the main model and start experimenting</h5>